maldoinc/wireup/docs/pages/integrations/fastapi.md

     }

 # Initialize the integration.
-# Must be called after all views have been registered.
+# Must be called after views have been registered.
 # Pass to service_modules a list of top-level modules where your services reside.
 wireup_init_fastapi_integration(app, service_modules=[services])
 ```